Bathroom | August 29, 2024

 • If that’s not possible, attach the hose to an indoor faucet using a threaded adapter.

-• Close all nearby drains and feed the hose down the overflow tube.
+• Then, close all nearby drains and feed the hose down the overflow tube.

 • Pack rags tightly around the hose where it enters the overflow.